 Invention disclosure documents are the important first steps in the IP commercialization process.
-Not only does it represent the first recording of the invention, establishing the date and scope, but they have been used to defeat challenges to dates of invention, inventorship, invention scope, and prior art.
+Not only do they represent the first recording of inventions, establishing the date and scope, but they have been used to defeat challenges to dates of invention, inventorship, invention scope, and prior art.
 If you improperly write your invention disclosure, it can result in a complete loss of your patent rights down the road.
 This highlights the importance of drafting an effective invention disclosure from the beginning.

 A simple two-step process can help ensure your disclosure is effective:

 - First, write a description that defines your invention in broad terms, leaving out any and all unnecessary options.

 - Second, write another description that defines your invention with as much specificity and with every option you can think of.

 Starting with these two versions will “bookend” your invention.
 You have described the very broad and generic version of your invention, as well as the highly specified version.